Be Fertility Aware

 Incorrect, or typical, condom effectiveness is only 82%.
 But correct use, which can be learned like any other skill, is up to 98%.
 Combine that with a “just in case” supply of emergency contraception and some knowledge of your cycle and effectiveness will be even higher..

-Withdrawal, or pulling out, is not recommended by the NHS website, or many healthcare practitioners, but the US site Planned Parenthood states correct use can be as high as 96%, though typical or incorrect use is just 78%.
+Withdrawal, or pull out, is not recommended by the NHS website, or many healthcare practitioners, but the US site Planned Parenthood states correct use can be as high as 96%, though typical or incorrect use is just 78%.

 "When learning that 78 percent statistic, a responsible man would not respond: Well, the Pull-Out Method isn’t effective enough, so I won’t bother.
 But rather: I’d better learn what mistakes to avoid with the Pull-Out Method.
 This is serious business.
 I can’t mess around with someone else’s life like that."

-On vasectomy she says:
+On vasectomy Blair says:

 “Again, because of privacy issues and the stigma around vasectomies, men don’t often talk to other men about their experiences or the advantages.
 But the advantages are real...
 Couples commonly report much improved sex lives after a vasectomy...Men also frequently report that the procedure is quick and easy, almost pain-free, and the recovery is straightforward and simple.”